-There are several problems that need to be addressed, but three urgent priorities that rise to the top for us are:
+There are a lot of problems that need to be addressed, but for us, three urgent priorities rise to the top:

 In all three areas, the need is urgent, people are ready for action, and strategic leadership and courageous decision making will save lives in the future.
 Here’s how we will work together to advance policies and drive initiatives that will ultimately improve and save lives.